caramel and cashews

 • Sugar - Of course 😉

 • Brown sugar - I like the depth brown sugar gives to banana bread.
-It's made with molasses and regular sugar which gives it a slight caramel flavor.
+It's made with molasses which gives it a slight caramel flavor.

 • Vegetable oil - Don't misunderstand me when I say this (because I do LOVE butter) but vegetable oil keeps a sweet bread or muffin very moist!

-• Bananas - You want ripe bananas because the starch converts to sugar as they ripen and becomes sweeter.
-I would encourage you to use ripe bananas and not black ones.
-Some people prefer to use black ones but I think they have a slightly rotten taste.
+• Bananas - You want ripe bananas because their starch converts to sugar as they ripen.
+I would encourage you to use ripe, spotted bananas - not black ones.
+Some people prefer to use black ones but I think they have a slightly fermented taste.

-• Gluten free flour - Use an all purpose gluten-free flour that contains xanthan gum.
-I used Bob's Red Mill 1:1 All Purpose Flour and so this is the one I recommend using.
+• Gluten free flour - Use an all purpose gluten-free flour blend that contains xanthan gum.
+I used Bob's Red Mill 1:1 Gluten Free Baking Flour and this is the one I recommend using.
 See more information on this below.

 • Baking powder & soda - For rise!